 Put simply, we need more space to provide more services to a larger number of people in need.
 The new 20,000-square-foot site will support an increasing number of people turning to us for food and crisis support.

-We experienced a 93% increase in services in September 2020 compared to September 2019.
-We are anticipating the need will continue to increase in 2021, 2022 and 2023 as the economic impact of the pandemic has already disproportionately impacted low income people and it will take them longer to recover lost wages and overall household income.
+More people are turning to Keystone for food support.
+Groceries, gasoline, and other essentials are becoming more expensive and for many of our neighbors affording basic grocery items stretches their budgets beyond their limits.
+We are anticipating the need in the community will continue to increase in 2022 and 2023 as the economic impact of the pandemic is disproportionately impacting low-income people and it will take them longer to recover lost wages and overall household income.
+Our new site will give us the space to meet increased needs.